EO4wellness/leary-leerie/SUSE Scholarship/Lesson1.md

 - sandbox CNCF project

 ## 1.2 Must be comfortable with:
+ - be comfortable wtih web application development
+ - write a web application with multiple API endpoints in python
+ - use a framework such as flask
+ - CLI (command-line interace)
+ - use commands to navigate directories
+ - create files
+ - install packages
+ - know and use git commands
+ - create or clone a repo
+ - make changes
+ - commit to a main branch
+ - create a docker hub account
+ - create or have a git account
-- web application development with Python (ie: writing a web application with multiple API endpoints in Python or familiar with a framework like Flask)
+* web application development with Python (ie: writing a web application with multiple API endpoints in Python or familiar with a framework like Flask)
-- Using CLI (Comand-Line Interface) (create and navigate directories by command, create files, install packages, binaries, etc)
+* Using CLI (Comand-Line Interface) (create and navigate directories by command, create files, install packages, binaries, etc)
-- using git commands (create or clone a repo, make changes, comitt them to a branch) have a github account
+* using git commands (create or clone a repo, make changes, comitt them to a branch) have a github account
-- create DockerHub account (we will be pushing images to the public registry)
+* create DockerHub account (we will be pushing images to the public registry)
 * used in course
 * install now
 * follow along all demos and examples